Pragrammist/gleam-awesome-functions/README.md

 # Gleam basic examples.
-Gleam awesome functions
+Gleam awesome functions.
+Gleam Cookbook

 ## Hello.
 It's basic gleam code examples that you can use or look to understand how you can think through gleam language
 You can add new function through issues or pull request.
 Or if you newby gleam you can ask to add some examples of your case